angusryer/dev/docs/developer-environment-setup.md

 ## Homebrew

-[Homebrew](https://brew.sh/) calls itself The missing package manager for macOS and is an essential tool for any developer.
+[Homebrew](https://brew.sh/) calls itself "the missing package manager for macOS"" and is an essential tool for any developer.

 ### Installation

 Before you can run Homebrew you need to have the Command Line Tools for Xcode installed.
-It include compilers and other tools that will allow you to build things from source.
+It includes compilers and other tools that will allow you to build things from source.
 See [previous section](#xcode).

 To install Homebrew run the following in a terminal, hit Enter, and follow the steps on the screen: